 Do you want to learn automation testing but don’t know how to begin?
 Let us guide you through the basics of automation testing along with the whole test automation process.

-In this tutorial, we will study – what, how, when and why of automation testing.
-During this tutorial, we will get to know some of the most popular test automation tools that you can pick for learning based on your skill-set and project requirements.
+In this tutorial, we will study – what, how, when, and why of automation testing.
+During this tutorial, we will get to know some of the most popular test automation tools.
+You can pick any of these tools for learning, based on your skill-set and the project requirements.

 What is Automation?